 If you’ve stepped into any commercial gym, you’ve seen the array of treadmills, ellipticals, stair climbers, and more.

-There’s a reason why gyms carry so many of them and why all trainers incorporate them into their programs… because they work.
+There’s a reason why gyms carry so many pieces of cardio equipment and why all trainers incorporate them into their programs… because they work.

 And there’s so many of them out there.